boged/WinOsInfo-collecting-system/README.md

 All information collects on clients using WinAPI functions and sent encrypted on server.
 Encryption is implemented using CryptoAPI.
 Server is statefull and use the I/O Completion Ports mechanism to connect with clients.

+## RPC Implementation
+Contained in files: rpc_*.cpp
+The same program but in RPC implementation.